Remote Workplace Performance Management and Communicationachkarlaw-admin

 Making sure that the remote workplace has a common ‘hub’ for communication can go a long way in enhancing a sense of community and cohesiveness in the workplace.
 An online platform which allows for instant messaging is likely to increase the fluidity of communication, as opposed to traditional emailing.
 In addition, holding daily or weekly virtual video meetings, may also assist with social interaction and curbing the possible negative effects of a lack of social interaction.

-Employers should reach out to a lawyer if they have any privacy or any other concerns regarding their methods of performance maintenance or remote communication, or if they wish to take lawful preventative measures on how to best manage their employees.
+Employers should reach out to a lawyer if they have any privacy or any other concerns regarding their methods of performance management and maintenance or remote communication, or if they wish to take lawful preventative measures on how to best manage their employees.

 In our previous article “Amending Employment Agreements and Policies During the COVID-19 Pandemic”, we outlined the importance of reviewing employment agreements and workplace policies amid the current pandemic.